Kautenja/gym-super-mario-bros/README.md

 [2-v0]: https://user-images.githubusercontent.com/2184469/40948822-3d3b8412-6830-11e8-860b-af3802f5373f.png
 [2-v1]: https://user-images.githubusercontent.com/2184469/40948821-3d2d61a2-6830-11e8-8789-a92e750aa9a8.png

-### Random Stage Selection

-The random stage selection environment randomly selects a new stage (1-32) every time Mario dies (i.e., on each call to `reset`).
-This is only available for the standard Super Mario Bros. game, _not_ Lost Levels (at the moment).
-To use these environments, append `RandomLevels` to the `SuperMarioBros` id.
-For example, to use the standard ROM with random stage selection use `SuperMarioBrosRandomLevels-v0`.

 ### Individual Stages

 These environments allow a single attempt (life) to make it through a single